TrekMail Sending Limits by Plan

-This guide explains Daily per-mailbox and per-account sending limits per plan. so you can complete the TrekMail task with confidence.
+This guide explains Review the daily sending limits for each TrekMail plan.
+Understand per-mailbox and per-account caps to plan your email volume accordingly. so you can complete the TrekMail task with confidence.

 Article details